sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

 Another common way is to use [`Enumerable#each_with_object`](https://ruby-doc.org/core-2.6.5/Enumerable.html#method-i-each_with_object) and pass an empty Hash as the memo object (`memo_obj`) which is _filled_ by invoking `login` in the current object and assigning that result as one of the `memo_obj` keys, giving the current object as the value for that key.
-That returns a Hash itself, so it doesn't require any transformation, what makes the approach more clear and maybe the preferred one.
+That returns a Hash itself, so it doesn't require any transformation, which makes the approach more clear and maybe the preferred one.